Knowledge base

-This guide explains how to view information about visitors who have accessed your Web Hosting sites (traffic stats).
+This guide explains how to view information about visitors who have accessed your Web Hosting sites (traffic statistics).

 Preamble

-- The result is presented in a simple format with a graph, allowing for easy interpretation.
+- The result is presented in a simple format with graphs, allowing for easy interpretation.

-- Annual, monthly, daily, and hourly statistics are displayed per site, http address, referring site, country, etc.
+- Annual, monthly, daily, and hourly statistics are displayed by site, HTTP address, referring site, country, etc.

-- Refer to this other guide if you are looking for information about access logs.
+- Refer to this other guide if you are specifically looking for access logs.

 To view public traffic statistics: